-There is a horizontal line that spans the width of the display.
+There is a horizontal yellow line intersecting the display.
 This is called the cut-level.
-It is the cut-off point that determines when fragments are similar enough to be classified together in a group or cluster.
-Fragments joined by tie-bars below the cut-level are considered to be in the same cluster and are coloured the same to show this.
-These colours are then used in all of the display screens.
+It is a calculated cutoff point that determines when samples are similar enough to be classified together in a group or cluster.
+Samples joined by tie-bars below the cut-level are considered to be in the same cluster and are coloured to show this.
+These colours are then used in most of the other display screens.

-Good clustering:
+Good and bad clustering:

-A good cluster in the dendrogram should have all the fragment boxes corresponding to a single cluster joined by reasonably low tie bars (having high similarity), while different clusters are separated linked by high tie bars (low similarity).
-A good indicator of good clustering is when there is a large separation between the tie bars that link fragments within a cluster and the tie bars that link seperate clusters (see figure 1.a).
+A good cluster in the dendrogram should have all the sample boxes corresponding to a single cluster joined by reasonably low tie bars (having high similarity), while different clusters are separated linked by high tie bars (low similarity).
+A good indicator of good clustering is when there is a large separation between the tie bars within a cluster and the tie bars linking clusters (figure 1.a - where the light blue cluster is well separated from the rest).